MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/other/index.md

 ## [GTK](gtk.md)

 Xamarin.Forms now has preview support for GTK# apps.
+GTK is a community-supported platform.

 ## [Mac](mac.md)